chainpatrol/proposals/proposals/site-allowed-contracts.md

 Currently there is no standard way to tell what contracts a website is expected to call.
 This means that a hacked site can request a signature for any contract, it can steal your tokens, cause you to sign a multisig compromising an organization, or otherwise damage the user.

 Another problem is that any site can call a smart contract, and this means that any site is part of the attack surface.
-A hack on aj ecommerce store, a blog, or really any web page can lead to a legitimate site draining a user's wallet.
+A hack on an ecommerce store, a blog, or really any web page can lead to a legitimate site draining a user's wallet.

 # Proposed Solution